peppecon/peppecon.github.io/_pages/about.md

   - /about.html
 ---

 I am a fifth-year Ph.D. student in Economics at **Bocconi University** in Milan.
-During the Spring 2025, I visited Princeton University, hosted by [Gianluca Violante](https://violante.economics.princeton.edu/).

 My research explores **Macroeconomics**, **Labor Economics**, and **Structural Econometrics**, with a focus on how heterogeneity among workers and firms shapes aggregate economic dynamics and policy outcomes.

 ---